h2non/nar/README.md

 ### Executables

-`nar` also provides support for creating **executables binary-like** archives which has `node` binary embebbed, and therefore, do not required that node is already installed in the target OS
+`nar` also provides support for creating **executables binary-like** archives which has `node` binary embedded, and therefore, is not required to have node.js already installed in the target OS

-This is a useful feature when you need to deploy or test node applications in new servers
+This is a useful feature when you need to deploy or test node applications in new or isolated servers

 Create new executable binary `nar` archive
 ```bash